Dukecitysolutions/sentora-transfer-agent/README.md

 ## Getting support

 We are currently building a support page to help with any issues.
 Please check back soon for updates.

+##Disclaimer

+Besides the usual disclaimer in the license, we want to specifically emphasize that the authors, and any organizations the authors are associated with, can not be held responsible for data-loss caused by possible malfunctions of Sentora Transfer Agent (STA).